wafardev/solanity-pump-fun/README.md

-# Find a Solana vanity address using GPUs
+# Find a Solana vanity Pump Fun address using your GPUs or CPUs

 I originally copied this from here: https://github.com/ChorusOne/solanity